MDIL-SNU/SIMPLE-NN_v2/README.md

 ### 1. Pytorch
 Install PyTorch: https://pytorch.org/get-started/locally

 Choose the PyTorch of stable release for `Python`.
-If you have CUDA-capable system, please the PyTorch with CUDA.
-It boosts the training speed.
+If you have CUDA-capable system, please the PyTorch with CUDA that makes training much faster.

 To theck if your GPU driver and CUDA is enabled by PyTorch, run the following commands in python interpretor to return whether or not the CUDA driver is enabled:
 ```python